aryamanagarwal/website-optimization-unminified/README.md

 Optimizations done :
 #### Part 1: Optimized PageSpeed Insights score for index.html
-Optimized Images
+1. Optimized Images
-Minified JavaScript
+2. Minified JavaScript
-Minified CSS
+3. Minified CSS
-Inline CSS styling
+4. Inline CSS styling

 #### Part 2: Optimized Frames per Second in pizza.html
 Modified views/js/main.js in the following ways:
-1)Replaced querySelectorAll with getElementsByClassName for better performance 2)Reduced the amount of animated pizzas from 200 to 30 3)Moved calculation of "dx" and "newwidth" outside the for loop in function "changePizzaSizes" 4)Assigned all the elements from "document.getElementsByClassName("randomPizzaContainer")"" to a variable "pizzaContainers" 5)replaced "querySelector(..)" with "getElementById(..)"
+1. Replaced querySelectorAll with getElementsByClassName for better performance
+2. Reduced the amount of animated pizzas from 200 to 30
+3. Moved calculation of "dx" and "newwidth" outside the for loop in function "changePizzaSizes"
+4. Assigned all the elements from "document.getElementsByClassName("randomPizzaContainer")"" to a variable "pizzaContainers"
+5. replaced "querySelector(..)" with "getElementById(..)"